 (a) What have been the major impacts of the COVID-19 outbreak on the management of clinical trials?

 The FDA has provided infection risk control measures for clinical trials.
-These measures include communicating with the offidal of the FDA via email, instead of face-to-face, and extending the deadline for submission of the documents and reports which are relevant to clinical trial management.
+These measures include communicating with the official of the FDA via email, instead of face-to-face, and extending the deadline for submission of the documents and reports which are relevant to clinical trial management.

-- (b) Have there been measures adopted by the regulator in charge to assist with clinical trial management whether in the interim or on an on-going basis? - (c) Are there any general tips and recommended solutions under the local regulatory framework?
+- (b) Have there been measures adopted by the regulator in charge to assist with clinical trial management whether in the interim or on an on-going basis? - The FDA announced the recommendation and guidelines in accordance with Good Clinical Practice (GCP) for conducting clinical tial during COVID-19 pandemic. - (c) Are there any general tips and recommended solutions under the local regulatory framework?